lightonai/pylate/README.md

 # Indexing

 We provide a ColBERT index based on the [Weaviate vectordb](https://weaviate.io/).
 To speed-up the processing, the latest async client is used and the document candidates are generated using an HNSW index, which replace the IVF index from the original ColBERT.

+Before being able to create and use an index, you need to need to launch the Weaviate server using Docker (```docker compose up```).

 To populate an index, simply create it and then add the computed embeddings with their corresponding ids:
 ````